Foodborne Pathogen Testing

 Industry Application:

-Mandatory for shellfish harvesters (oysters, clams).
-Safety verification for shrimp processors and aquaculture.
-Testing required for export certification of seafood.
+Mandatory for shellfish harvesters (oysters, clams), shrimp processors, and aquaculture export certification.

 Shigella spp.